Chemotherapy for eye cancer

-- Systemic: Chemo drugs may be injected into a vein (usually in the arm) or taken as pills, after which they will reach all areas of the body.
-This route is especially useful if the cancer might have spread to parts of the body beyond where it started.
+- Systemic: Chemo drugs can be injected into a vein (usually in the arm) or taken as pills, after which they will reach all areas of the body.
+This route is especially useful if the cancer might have spread to other parts of the body.

 Methotrexate is a chemo drug often used to treat lymphoma of the eye.
 It can be given directly into the eye, intrathecally, or systemically.
 It is often given in combination with other drugs to treat lymphoma.
 Many other chemo drugs can be used as well.

 Doctors give chemo in cycles, with each period of treatment followed by a rest period to give the body time to recover.
 Chemo cycles generally last about 3 to 4 weeks.
-Most chemo treatments are given on an outpatient basis (in the doctor’s office or hospital outpatient department), but some require hospital admission.
-Sometimes a patient may get one chemotherapy combination for several cycles and later switch to a different one if the first combination does not seem to be working well.
+Most chemo treatments are given on an outpatient basis (in the doctor’s office or hospital outpatient department), but some require a hospital stay.
+Sometimes a patient may get one chemo combination for several cycles and later switch to a different one if the first combination does not seem to be working well.

-High-dose chemo followed by stem cell transplant: Doctors are limited in the doses of chemotherapy they can give because of the side effects these drugs can cause.
+High-dose chemo followed by stem cell transplant: Doctors are limited in the doses of chemo they can give because of the side effects these drugs can cause.
 High doses of chemo can especially damage the bone marrow (where new blood cells are made), which can be life-threatening.

 If standard doses of chemo are no longer working, doctors sometimes give high doses of chemo that they know will likely destroy the bone marrow.
 Before giving the chemo, they take blood-forming stem cells from the patient’s body.
 After the chemo has been given, they infuse the stem cells back into the body.
 These cells settle in the bone marrow, where they make new blood cells.

 This technique can be useful in some situations, but it can be hard for the patient to go through and can cause serious side effects.
 For more detailed information on stem cell transplants, see our documents Non-Hodgkin Lymphoma and Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).

 Chemotherapy for melanoma of the eye